ratschlab/spladder/docs/source/spladder_modes.rst

 **Event verification**
     Similar to graph validation, SplAdder also performs a step of splice event verification.
 Only verified events are reported as confident to the user.
-There two possibilities how the validity of a confident event is established.
+There are two possibilities how the validity of a confident event is established.

     The classical way for event verification is to use heuristic criteria based on the RNA-Seq